 As explained earlier, the video output ports on the motherboard make use of the CPU’s integrated graphics card for graphics/visual processing.

-An iGPU in most cases is far less capable than even the weakest dedicated graphics cards.
+An iGPU, in most cases, is far less capable than even the weakest dedicated graphics cards.
 Hence, your overall experience, particularly when gaming, would be horrible.

-In other words, all tasks, including the games you play will be processed through the integrated graphics card NOT the dedicated graphics card if you have a monitor connected to the motherboard.
+In other words, all tasks, including the games you play, will be processed through the integrated graphics card, NOT the dedicated graphics card if you have a monitor connected to the motherboard.

 Can You Use Both GPU and Motherboard For Multiple Monitors At The Same Time?

-If your dedicated GPU does not have sufficient video output ports, then you may wonder whether you can connect your second monitor to the spare ports on the motherboard.
+If your dedicated GPU does not have sufficient video output ports, you may wonder whether you can connect your second monitor to the spare ports on the motherboard.

-Generally, the iGPU and in turn the motherboard video ports get disabled when you have a dedicated GPU installed.
+Generally, the iGPU and, in turn, the motherboard video ports get disabled when you have a dedicated GPU installed.